 Basic Vehicle Control

 For the basic control skills test, the candidate will demonstrate their ability to move the vehicle forward, backward, and turn it within a defined area.
 The candidate will have 10 minutes to complete each exercise and must complete the exercise as directed.
 The candidate will lose points for any of the errors listed below.

 - Encroachments - The examiner will score the number of times the candidate touches or crosses over an exercise boundary line with any portion of the vehicle.
 Each encroachment will count as an error.

-- Pull-ups - When the driver stops and pulls forward to clear an encroachment or to get a better position, it is scored as a "pull-up."
+- Pull-ups - When the driver stops and pulls forward to clear an encroachment or to get a better position, it is scored as a "pull-up".
 Stopping without changing direction does not count as a pull-up.
 You will not be penalized for initial pull-ups.
 However, an excessive number of pull-ups, will count as errors.

 - Final Position - It is important that the candidate finishes each exercise exactly as the examiner has instructed.
 If the vehicle is not maneuvered into its final position as described by the examiner, the candidate will be penalized and risks failing the basic skills test.

 The evaluator will give specific instructions for each exercise.
 The candidate may not open a door or move from a seated position.
 The four skills are described below.

 - Forward Stop - The candidate must drive forward between two rows of cones and bring the vehicle to a complete stop within 18 inches of an end line or set of cones without going over.

 - Straight Line Backing - The candidate will back the vehicle in a straight line between two rows of cones for 100 feet without touching or crossing over the exercise boundaries.